VsevolodSauta/jobpool/backend.md

     - `FinalizedAt` set if transitioning to terminal state and not already set
   - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - Returns `freedAssigneeIDs` map:
-    - Empty map if job was not assigned or not transitioning from RUNNING to terminal state
+    - Empty map if job was not assigned, or job was in a state that doesn't hold capacity (UNKNOWN_RETRY, UNKNOWN_STOPPED), or not transitioning from RUNNING/CANCELLING to terminal state
-    - Contains `assignee_id` with count=1 if job was assigned and transitioning to terminal state (COMPLETED, STOPPED, UNKNOWN_STOPPED)
+    - Contains `assignee_id` with count=1 if job was assigned and in RUNNING or CANCELLING state and transitioning to terminal state (COMPLETED, STOPPED, UNKNOWN_STOPPED)
 - If job not found or invalid transition:
   - Returns error

 **Observable Effects**:
 - Job state changes according to transition
-- Capacity may be freed if transitioning from RUNNING to terminal state
+- Capacity may be freed if transitioning from RUNNING or CANCELLING to terminal state (not freed if job was in UNKNOWN_RETRY or UNKNOWN_STOPPED state)

 **Backend Expectations**:
 - Must update job status atomically